 Max speed libraries

 The DLL files contained in the Binaries/MaxSpeedLibs directory trade floating-point strictness and file size in favor of run time performance.
 They are compiled using settings that favor speed, such as using the SS2 instruction set and the “Fast” floating point model.
 These libraries perform 15% to 20% faster than the regular libraries.
 The improvements are most obvious during render and color conversion operations.
+Note that the MaxSpeedLibs directory is only provided with Adobe PDF Library 15.
+The directory is no longer needed with APDFL 18.

 - com-datalogics-DL180PDFL.dll is the interface for Java